data-catering/data-caterer-docs/docs/docs/guide/scenario/data-generation.md

     ```scala
     val myPlan = plan.addForeignKeyRelationship(
-      accountTask, List("account_id", "name"),  //the task and columns we want linked
+      accountTask, List("account_id", "name"),  //the task and fields we want linked
-      List(transactionTask -> List("account_id", "full_name"))  //list of other tasks and their respective column names we want matched
+      List(transactionTask -> List("account_id", "full_name"))  //list of other tasks and their respective field names we want matched
     )
     ```